 Planning officials are proposing to do away with the restrictions, but in the meantime, Carmel Place got a zoning waiver from the city's square footage minimum.
 The development will test whether micro-apartments can be both safe and affordable for New Yorkers.

-"It re-imagines the modern day rental apartment and brings a much needed sustainable solution to the city," Stage 3 Properties co-founder Christopher Blesdoe tells Tech Insider.
+"It re-imagines the modern day rental apartment and brings a much needed sustainable solution to the city," one of the apartment's designers, Christopher Blesdoe, tells Tech Insider.

 Ollie, a phonetic wordplay on the phrase "all inclusive," features chic furniture and amenities like WiFi, cable, and weekly visits from a butler through the service Alfred.
 The butler will make the bed, change the linens, stock the fridge, replenish household staples, and drop off laundry and dry cleaning.